aws-samples/aws-serverless-face-recognition-sentiment-analysis-on-twitter/README.md

 ./appDeploy.sh
 ```

 Once if finishes the script provides you the URL where the applicaton is running.
-Give it a few minutes so it can collect some data.
+Give it a few minutes so the solution can collect some data and transform it into parquet format.

 ```bash
 Site available at: https://<YourCloudFrontId>.cloudfront.net